 If a tenant is to be incarcerated, they can apply to retain their tenancy for up to three months.
-SEARMS General Manager will consider each case on its merits.
+SEARMS CEO will consider each case on its merits.

-If approval is given to maintain the tenancy, the tenants rent will be reduced to \$10.00 per week up to a maximum period of three months.
+If approval is given to maintain the tenancy, for State-owned housing the tenants rent will be reduced to \$10,00 per week up to a maximum period of three months; for ICHO housing SEARMS will seek ICHO Board direction.